Icenium/appbuilder-sublime-package/README.md

 ### Run in the Device Simulator

 You can build and deploy your app in the device simulator with the **Tools** -> **Telerik AppBuilder** -> **Run in Simulator** operation.

+> In this version of the AppBuilder package for Sublime Text for Linux, you cannot run your app in the device simulator.

 * Select **Tools** -> **Telerik AppBuilder** -> **Run in Simulator**.